SkylineCommunications/dataminer-docs/develop/devguide/Connector/Howto/How_to_integrate_RabbitMQ_with_DataMiner.md

 ![RabbitMQ node](~/develop/images/rabbitmq2-1024x779.png)

-You can even use the *node edge* graph component in the DataMiner Dashboards app to generate a nice visual overview of the system:
+You can even use a [node edge graph](xref:DashboardNodeEdgeGraph) component in the DataMiner Dashboards app to generate a nice overview of the system:

 ![Node edge graph](~/develop/images/rabbitmq_node_edge.png)